timjones10/CV/README.md

 #### Simplifying Complexity

-Across my roles in the public and private sector, I've won praise and delivered value for my ability to provide insight by simplifying tough problems.
-At Barclays I was chosen to engage with senior Managing Directors across Sales and Trading to explain a new risk and control tool because of my ability to cut through complexity and communicate concisely.
+* Skilled at providing insight by simplifying tough problems.
+Chosen at Barlcays to engage with senior Managing Directors across Sales and Trading to explain a new risk and control tool because of my ability to cut through complexity and communicate concisely.
+* Extensive experience briefing senior leaders on complex intelligence.
+In one role provided a written briefing for Prime Minister.

 #### Planning and Delivery

-I built on my work in specialist planning roles in the Army while delivering projects in the Investment Bank, a large and complex organisation where change was constant.
-When progress is slow or difficult I've the got the energy, experience and mental agility to suggest solutions and keep things moving.
-I've regularly led stalled meetings to agreement or decision by identifying and articulating the issue and recommending next steps.
+* Built on my work in specialist planning roles in the Army while delivering projects in the Investment Bank, a large and complex organisation where change was constant.
+* Posess the energy, experience and mental agility to suggest solutions and keep things moving.
+* I've regularly led stalled meetings to agreement or decision by identifying and articulating the issue and recommending next steps.

 #### Communication

-I delivered verbal briefings (in person and over Skype) and written reports to paying clients during my work as a Risk and Advisory Manager.
-I'm comfortable speaking across diverse teams and have the emotional intelligence to quickly read the dynamics of a room.
-I produced written reports at Barclays which clearly summarised and communicated complex risk events across dozens of businesses and hundreds of systems and processes.
+* Delivered verbal briefings and written reports to paying clients during my work as a Risk and Advisory Manager.
+* Comfortable speaking across diverse teams and have the emotional intelligence to quickly read the dynamics of a room.
+I
+* Produced written reports at Barclays which clearly summarised and communicated complex risk events across dozens of businesses and hundreds of systems and processes.

 ## Education